Yazan Al-Naimat

-Yazan Abdallah Ayed Al-Naimat (يزن عبد الله عايد النعيمات; born 4 June 1999) is a Jordanian professional footballer who plays as a forward for Qatar Stars League club Al-Arabi and the Jordan national team.
+Yazan Abdallah Ayed Al-Naimat (يزن عبد الله عايد النعيمات; born 4 June 1999), is a Jordanian professional footballer who plays as a forward for UAE Pro League side Shabab Al-Ahli and the Jordan national team.

 Club career

+Early career

 Yazan Al-Naimat is a youth product of Sahab.
 He was promoted to the first team in 2018 and made his league debut at the age of 19.
 In the 2021 Jordanian Pro League season, he scored 13 goals and was the second highest scorer in the league.

+Al Ahli

 In January 2022, despite offers from European clubs, Al-Naimat decided to join Qatar Stars League side Al Ahli, signing a 2.5-year contract for a reported transfer fee of €245,000.
 He made his debut against Qatar SC on 3 January 2022 and assisted the only goal of the game to help his team win 1–0.
 One week later, he scored his first goal for Al-Ahli in his team's 2–1 league win against Umm Salal.

+Al-Arabi

-On 23 August 2024, Al-Naimat joined Qatar Stars League Side Al-Arabi on a free transfer.
+On 23 August 2024, Al-Naimat joined Qatar Stars League side Al-Arabi on a free transfer.
+During the 2025 FIFA Arab Cup, Al-Naimat suffered a rupture of the anterior cruciate ligament (ACL) in his right knee, putting him out of the remainder of the 2025–26 season.
+Al-Naimat was in negotiations with Al Ahly, but were haltered after the injury.

+Shabab Al Ahli

+In May 2026, Jamal Sellami announced that Al-Naimat had joined UAE Pro League side Shabab Al Ahli while recovering from his ACL injury.
+On 3 July, Al-Faisaly submitted a loan request to have Al-Naimat throughout the 2026–27 season.